Where is Steve Stone now?

 Unfortunately the Magpies only managed three wins from these 20 games and left it to the last game of the season before ensuring survival resulting in the pair getting the sack in June 2015.

-In October 2019, Stone was asked to stay away from the club amid accusations of bullying and pending an internal investigation.
+In October 2019, he was asked to stay away from the club amid accusations of bullying and pending an internal investigation but he returned in February 2020 following the conclusion of an independent investigation.

 Steve Stone: Premier League Statistics